maxwell0027/PEFAT/README.md

 ## Citation

-If this repository is useful for your research, please cite:
+If this repository is useful for your research, please consider citing:
 ```
 @article{qjzeng2023PEFAT,
   title={PEFAT: Boosting Semi-supervised Medical Image Classification via Pseudo-loss Estimation and Feature Adversarial Training},
-  author={Zeng, Qingjie and Xie, Yutong and Lu Zilin and Xia Yong},
+  author={Zeng, Qingjie and Xie, Yutong and Lu, Zilin and Xia, Yong},
   journal={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year={2023},
   publisher={IEEE}